fioreale/RoboProject/project_2/README.txt

 In the launch file are set the parameters of the ekf_node; between these, the imu0 and odom0 represent the topic from which the node takes the input data (/swiftnav/rear/imu/data and odom_topic respectively) and they are configured to abilitate only the x,y,z, roll, pitch, yaw, vx, vy, vz (for the odom0) and roll, pitch, yaw first derivative or roll and pitch and second derivative of x,y and z (for imu0).

-In the navsat_transform_param file, instead is set the frequency of spinning (30 Hz) , the magnetic_declination_radians (that depends on the geographical position); the yaw_offset, set to 180, has been found through the GPS raw data.
+In the navsat_transform_param file, instead is set the frequency of spinning (30 Hz) , the magnetic_declination_radians (that depends on the geographical position); the yaw_offset (set to 180), has been found through the raw GPS data.

 -------------------------------------------------------------------------------------------